Six Feet Under star Rachel Griffiths' hit show.

 As Six Feet Under enters its final season, her pregnancy was written into the show's plot, to Griffiths' delight.
 We talked with her in Los Angeles on a well-needed day off, as between spending up to 14 hours a day on the set, being nine months pregnant and caring for a toddler, she was understandably a tad tired.

+Your pregnancy was written into the final season of Six Feet Under.
+How did that go?
 Fantastic.
 It meant that I was never asked to do anything inappropriate, nor was I banished behind furniture.
 It's such a joke when you try to hide it and everyone is making snide remarks behind your back about how fat you've gotten.

+So how are you managing to stay relaxed?
 I'm doing prenatal yoga.
 I also hike with my boy.
 We only go about 100 meters, but it takes an hour—a perfect pace when nine months pregnant.
 We stop and look at the flowers and pick up rocks.
 I do things like that to fight against the modern pace that we're all juggling.

+Do you eat differently when you're pregnant?
 I cut out sushi even though my obstetrician says that women in Japan eat raw fish all the way through.
 I just eat smaller portions of everything and eat more often.
 I consume more protein, low-fat dairy and whole grains, and don't eat much white flour.
 I also just started craving ice.
 I like chewing it.
 I do believe in listening to your cravings, except when they involve Starbucks and candy bars.